 G. Mark Albright, Partner

 Mark supervises the litigation department and has published widely on a variety of legal topics, including articles in the BYU Law Review, Nevada Lawyer Magazine, Nevada Civil Practice Manual, Clark County Bar Communiqué Magazine, Construction Company Strategist magazine, and has published dozens of other legal articles on his firm blog.
 He also publishes a weekly article in Meridian Magazine.
-Mark has been awarded Martindale-Hubble’s highest AV rating, AVVOs highest Superb rating, Super Lawyers Top Rated Civil Litigation Attorney in Las Vegas and has been recognized by Who’s Who in American Law and America’s Top 100 in Personal Injury & Civil Defense, and this year was granted a Fellowship as one of top one-half percent of attorneys by Litigation Counsel of America.
+Mark has been awarded Martindale-Hubble’s highest AV rating, AVVOs highest Superb rating, Super Lawyers Top Rated Civil Litigation Attorney in Las Vegas, recognized as Top Attorneys in the Mountain Sates and has been recognized by Who’s Who in American Law and America’s Top 100 in Personal Injury & Civil Defense, and this year was granted a Fellowship as one of top one-half percent of attorneys by Litigation Counsel of America.

 Mark was raised in Las Vegas; his grandfather moved here in the 1930’s and became a County Commissioner in the 1950’s and 60’s, instrumental in building the convention center, airport, and courthouse.
 In Law School, he served as an author and editor to the law review and later clerked for Federal Judge Lloyd D. George in Las Vegas.
 After law school, Mark received offers from a prominent downtown Los Angeles law firm, as well as from the largest firm in Arizona, but he opted instead to return home to Las Vegas to join his father’s law practice.
 Mark received his AV rating (based on attorney and judicial surveys) in 1996, after just 15 years of practice.
 In 1999, U.S. Senator Reid included Mark in his list of nominees for a federal judgeship appointment.